jward0/farscope_group_project/README.md

 1. Send me your GitHub username so I can add you as a collaborator (means you can directly push to branches rather than everyone having to fork the repo)
 2. Create a new local branch to make related changes
 3. Push local branch to remote
-4. When work on the branch is complete, open a pull request to merge the remote branch with main, which I (James) will review before merging
+4. When work on the branch is complete, open a pull request to merge the remote branch with main, which will require review before merging
 5. Don't try to commit directly to remote main (it won't work)

 # Workarounds for known issues